Roose Bolton: A Feast for Crows and A Dance with Dragons

 Roose returns to the North with his forces, joined by two thousand Frey men.
-Meeting with Ramsay (now legitimised as a Bolton) and a captive Theon Greyjoy, the Boltons travel to Barrowton for Ramsay's wedding to Jeyne Poole, forced to assume the identity of Arya Stark.
+Meeting with Ramsay—now legitimised as a Bolton—and a captive Theon Greyjoy, the Boltons travel to Barrowton for Ramsay's wedding to Jeyne Poole, who has been forced to assume the identity of Arya Stark.
 After hearing that Stannis Baratheon has captured Deepwood Motte, Roose decides to move the wedding to Winterfell to bait Stannis out.
-The Boltons and their Northern allies (many of whom are only grudgingly pledging fealty to the Boltons, or plan to betray them) remain at Winterfell after the wedding in anticipation of Stannis' attack.
-Tensions are high during the wedding due to the anger of the Northmen at the Freys.
-Three of the Freys who had been travelling with Lord Wyman Manderly of White Harbor, who lost his younger son Ser Wendel Manderly at the Red Wedding, have disappeared, and are heavily implied to have been put in pies which Wyman gives to the Freys and Boltons, eating some himself.
-Lady Barbrey Dustin of Barrowton, the younger sister of Bethany Ryswell, tells Theon that Roose has no feelings and plays with people for amusement.
-She also insinuates that Roose hopes to become King in the North, not just Warden, because the Lannisters are weakened.
-When one of Walder Frey's grandsons, Little Walder Frey, is found murdered, their uncle Ser Hosteen Frey attacks Wyman, leading to a fight in which White Harbor and Frey men are killed.
-Roose is forced to send them both out of Winterfell to encounter Stannis, in order to weaken both Frey's and Manderly's armies.
+The Boltons and their Northern allies—many of whom are only grudgingly pledging fealty to the Boltons, or plan to betray them—remain at Winterfell after the wedding in anticipation of Stannis's attack.
+Tensions are high during the wedding due to the Northmen's anger at the Freys.
+Three of the Freys who had been traveling with Lord Wyman Manderly of White Harbor—who lost his younger son, Ser Wendel Manderly, at the Red Wedding—have vanished.
+It is heavily implied that they were killed and turned into pies that Wyman offers to the Freys and Boltons, some of which he eats himself.
+Lady Barbrey Dustin of Barrowton, the younger sister of Bethany Ryswell, tells Theon that Roose has no feelings and enjoys manipulating people for amusement.
+She also hints that Roose aspires to become King in the North, not just Warden, because the Lannisters are weakened.
+When Walder Frey's grandson, Little Walder Frey, is found murdered, their uncle Ser Hosteen Frey attacks Wyman, leading to a fight during which men from White Harbor and the Freys are killed.
+Roose then forces them both out of Winterfell to face Stannis, aiming to weaken both the Freys' and the Manderlys' armies.